ManuGithubSteam/LinJarK/Structure.md

 The local MarryTTS goes into .linjark so it becomes .linjark/marytts-5.1

 This is important as you need to refer these paths in the bash scripts to make marry speak with the user and also to link from the simon scenario to the scripts etc.

+__Distribution of modules__

+A module package is a NAME.tar.gz package who consists of the following files:

+scenarioNAME.scenario (Your generated Scenario for Simon to import, gets extracted into the HOME dir) .linjark/scripts/FOLDERNAME (Your scriptsfolder, extracts to the .linjark/scripts/ folder)

+Note: Your FOLDERNAME folder can hold any files necessary for the scenario to function, like pictures etc.

 What's with the J_w# grammar??
 ---------------------------